Un-gars-sympa/TryHackMe-s-Walkthroughs/Simple CTF/FR - Walkthrough.md

 *What is running on the higher port?* : **SSH**
 ## **Troisième question** : *What's the CVE you're using against the application?*
-On a besoins de regarder plus profondément la page http qu'on a scanné et on fait un gobuster dessus :
+On a besoin de regarder plus profondément la page http qu'on a scanné et on fait un gobuster dessus :
 `gobuster dir -u VICTIME_IP -w /usr/share/wordlists/dirb/common.txt`